mdaniel/VisualLangLab/VLLS/readme.txt

 This software is released under the GNU General Public License.
 See the file "copying.txt" for further details.
 For more information, go to:
     http://vll.java.net/

+The licenses directory contains copyright files for other software used by VisualLangLab.